MicrosoftDocs/entra-docs/docs/identity/monitoring-health/scenario-health-sign-ins-mfa.md

 To investigate:

+- Study the impact summary of the alert.
+Sometimes, impacts are concentrated on a specific group or application.
+By narrowing down which MFA sing-in logs to study, you can track down the root cause faster.
-- Check the sign-in logs for failed MFA sign-in attempts.
+- After studying the impact summary, check the sign-in logs for failed MFA sign-in attempts.
+    - You might want to apply sign-in log filers based on what you found in the impact summary.
-    - Look for patterns like common IP address locations or multiple failed sign-ins from the same user.
+    - Look for patterns in the sign-in logs, like common IP address locations or multiple failed sign-ins from the same user.
+    - If you find a pattern that implies a possible admin error, check the audit logs for recent configuration changes.
 - Use the [sign-in diagnostic](howto-use-sign-in-diagnostics.md) from the sign-in logs.
     - Rule out standard user error issues or initial MFA setup issues.
-- Check your system and network health to see if an outage or update matches the time frame as the anomaly.
+- Check your system and network health to see if an outage or update matches the same timeframe as the anomaly.
 - Check the audit logs for recent policy changes that could have triggered the spike.
+    - For example, perhaps the details of the impact summary are concentrated on a single application.
+In this case, check the audit logs to see if the application was recently added or reconfigured.

+Number of users
+If the data points to one app, then the chances are good that the app is part of the issue.

+What's the common thread between the impacted users?

 ## Next steps